DominikHorn/hashing-benchmark/README.md

   - `build.sh`: make production build
   - `run.sh`: original script to build and execute benchmark target
   - `perf.sh`: like `run.sh` but with perf instrumentation
-  - `only_new.py`: helper script for `run.sh`.
-It extracts all datapoints we already measured from results.json and ensures that we only run new datapoints
+  - `only_new.py`: helper script for `run.sh`, which extracts all datapoints we already measured from results.json and ensures that we only run new datapoints
   - `test.sh`: orignal script to build and execute tests
   - `benchmark.sh`: script to run probe and insert relevant code for benchmarking